jeastwest/pysami/README.md

 ### Development Setup

-A fairly efficient development setup is as follows:
+A fairly efficient development setup for a Windows machine is as follows:

 - Open an Anaconda cli instance